-Netflix's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.4679.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value given the current rate of growth, or may anticipate an acceleration in growth.
+Netflix's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.5368.
+Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth, or may anticipate an acceleration in growth.

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Netflix's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.